Hashemites: Rulers of Mecca

 According to historians Ibn Khaldun and Ibn Hazm, in c.
 968 Ja'far ibn Muhammad al-Hasani came from Medina and conquered Mecca in the name of the Fatimid caliph al-Mu'izz, after the latter had conquered Egypt from the Ikhshidids.
 Jafar was from the wider Banu Hashim clan, albeit a different branch to the modern dynasty.
 The Banu Hashim claim to trace their ancestry from Hashim ibn Abd Manaf (died c.
-497 AD), the great-grandfather of Muhammad, although the definition today mainly refers to the descendants of Fatimah bint Asad and her son Ali ibn Abi Talib, the usurped successor of the prophet Muhammad according to Shia Islam.
+497 AD), the great-grandfather of Muhammad, although the definition today mainly refers to the descendants of Fatimah bint Asad and her son Ali ibn Abi Talib, the usurped successor of Muhammad according to Shia Islam.

 Control of Mecca remained with the clan; when the Ottoman Turks took control of Egypt in 1517 AD, Sharif Barakat quickly recognized the change in sovereignty, sending his son Abu Numayy II to the Ottoman sultan Selim I in Cairo, bearing the keys to the holy cities and other gifts.
 The Ottoman sultan confirmed Barakat and Abu Numayy in their positions as co-rulers of the Hejaz.